 Quarterly programs are now held at the Sligo-Dennis Park building (10200 Sligo Creek Parkway, between playground and basketball courts), a switch from Good Shepherd Church’s building hospitality, which we enjoyed for the first several years of civic association programs/meetings.

 Would you like to meet new neighbors?

-The Montgomery Police Department will be presenting on pedestrian safety.
-This is a big issue of concern for the entire Sligo Woods Neighborhood.
+Officers from the Montgomery Police Department will be presenting on pedestrian safety.
+This is a big issue of concern for the entire Sligo Woods neighborhood.

 It’s time for our annual picnic, coming up on Sunday, June 2nd!
 This year we are holding it, rain or shine, at the Sligo-Dennis Park Building, near the corner of Sligo Creek Parkway and Dennis Avenue, between the basketball courts and playground.
 Neighbors will be displaying crafts and projects (and some selling crafts) from 11AM to 1:30 PM, and we will be having the picnic from noon to 2pm.
 There will also be craft activities for the kids.

 This is a fun time to chat, eat, see old friends and meet new neighbors.
 If you can, please bring some food or drink to share, as well as a picnic ground-cloth or portable chair.
 Any outdoor game equipment you bring will add to the fun.
 If you like, you can sign up for a particular dish here.